meshtastic/enclosures/K-TAK RTE-1 (TBeam m8n Enclosure)/README.md

 # K-TAC Rugged T-Beam Enclosure 1

-K-TAK RTE-1 (Ruggedized T-Beam Enclosure 1) is an open sourced ruggedized tactical enclosure for the meshtastic t beam m8n
+K-TAK RTE-1 (Ruggedized T-Beam Enclosure 1) is an open sourced ruggedized tactical enclosure for the meshtastic t beam m8n.
+It is designed to be a tough water reistant enclosure for rough enviroments.